dsj7419/GynTree/docs/index.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](../LICENSE) file for details.
+This project is licensed under the MIT License - see the [GitHub repository](https://github.com/dsj7419/GynTree/blob/main/LICENSE) file for details.